 ARTICLE XV.
 INDEMNIFICATION

-Every board or committee member may be indemnified by the Branch against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such board or committee members in connection with any threatened, pending or completed action, suit, or proceeding to which the board or committee member may become involved by reason of being or having been a member of the board or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
-In the event of a settlement the indemnification herein shall apply only when the Branch board approves such settlement and reimbursement as being in the best interest of the Branch.
+Every board or committee member may be indemnified by the Affiliate against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such board or committee members in connection with any threatened, pending or completed action, suit, or proceeding to which the board or committee member may become involved by reason of being or having been a member of the board or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
+In the event of a settlement the indemnification herein shall apply only when the Affiliate board approves such settlement and reimbursement as being in the best interest of the Affiliate.
 The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the board or committee member is entitled.

 ARTICLE XVI.
 AMENDMENTS TO THE BYLAWS

 Provisions of these bylaws not governed by the AAUW (see Article VII) or AAUW CA bylaws may be amended at an Affiliate meeting by a two-thirds vote of those present and voting provided written notice shall have been sent to the members at least seven days prior to the meeting.